geekygirlsarah/talk-intro_to_hacking_raspberry_pi/readme.md

 2015-04-28 | UMKC IEEE meeting
-2015-06-25 | Kansas City Developer Conference (KCDC) 2015-06-26 | Kansas City Developer Conference (KCDC) (repeated session due to popularity) 2015-10-?? | Missouri, Iowa, Nebraska, Kansas Women in Computing conference (MINK WIC)
+2015-06-25 | Kansas City Developer Conference (KCDC) 2015-06-26 | Kansas City Developer Conference (KCDC) (repeated session due to popularity) 2015-10-16 | Missouri, Iowa, Nebraska, Kansas Women in Computing conference (MINK WIC) 2015-11-12 | Kansas City IEEE CompSoc meeting

 ##Contact
 I'd love to answer any questions you have about my session.
 The easiest method to contact me is by Twitter: [@geekygirlsarah](https://www.twitter.com/geekygirlsarah).
 My email is on the last slide (not posted here to prevent spam).